Abhilash-Ponnachan/aws-notes/notes-overview.md

       - Applications that are being developed on AWS for the first time.
       - Keywords - _Variable_ or _Unpredictable_ Workloads, _No Commitments_.

-   - **Reserved** - We can sign up for a contract term of 1 Year or 3 years.
+   - **Reserved** - We can sign up for a contract term of 1 year or 3 years.
 Whilst this ties us in for the period, we get a significant discount on the hourly rate.
       - This is a good fit for applications that have a known predictable demand.
       - Applications for which we need fixed reserved capacity.
       - Up-front payments and longer terms give us greater discounts
          - For standrad RIs a full up-front payment for 3 year term can give 75% off the on-demand price!
          - For convertible RIs this can be upto 54% off.
 Convertible RIs give us some flexibility to change some configurations like going from a CPU optimized instance to a Memory optimized instance.
 The conversion has to result in instances of >= value as the existing.

    - **Spot** - Spot instances allows us to _bid_ a price for some capacity and use it when it is available.
 This can then be offloaded as well.
 It is similar to bidding and selling stocks, and works well in situations which affords flexibility in start and end times.
+   Spot instances are charged by the hour, and they can get terminated if the price goes above your bid-price.
+If this happens then AWS will not charge for the partial hour.
+However if you terminate the instance in between and hour you can get charged for the whole hour.
       - Applications that have a huge amount of compute needed (like pharmaceuticals, genomics etc.) but have flexibility in the time they do it.
       - Requires very low compute prices.